Press Release SEO – Best Practices & Checklist To Optimize PR

 4. Only include unique links (avoid using the same Anchor text & avoid targeting the same URL more than once in the article).

 Step 3 – After Drafting a Press Release

-About company/signature section of press release
+About company/signature section of the press release

 2. While publishing the press release, create unique content for the About Company/Signature section, and use the same for press release submissions to external websites.

-3. Whenever possible, the About Company/Signature section should have one hyperlink to the home page with the anchor text of “Your Company Name.”
+3. Whenever possible, the about company/Signature section should have one hyperlink to the home page with the anchor text of “Your Company Name.”

 Using images & logo in press releases – SEO tips